svg153/earthly/docs/basics/part-1-a-simple-earthfile.md

-This tutorial focuses on useing Earthly with a Go project, but you can find examples of in [Python](#examples-in-other-languages), [Javascript](#examples-in-other-languages) and [Java](#examples-in-other-languages) at the bottom of each page.
+This tutorial focuses on using Earthly with a Go project, but you can find examples of Earthfiles for [Python](#more-examples), [Javascript](#more-examples) and [Java](#more-examples) at the bottom of each page.

-Below you'll find a simple example of an earthfile.
+Below you'll find a simple example of an Earthfile.
 All the magic of Earthly happens in the Earthfile, which you may notice is very similar to a Dockerfile.
 This is an intentional design decision.
 Existing Dockerfiles can easily be ported to Earthly by copying them to an Earthfile and tweaking them slightly.
-Let's take a closer look at the Earthfile.

 ```Dockerfile
 VERSION 0.6
 FROM golang:1.15-alpine3.13